 Classification and segmentation of 3D data has become a very active research field.
 Researchers are developing solutions to deliver enriched 3D information useful in many fields and applications.
 We are developing methodologies based on modern machine/deep learning methods useful for urban modeling, heritage documentation, etc.

-Monochromatic and multispectral LiDAR are used to study forestry areas for single tree identification, tree species classification, etc. We are developing novel deep learning methods to couple geometric data with added-value information useful for sustainable forest management.
-The activities are in collaboration with EuroSDR, TU Vienna and FGI.
+Terrestrial photogrammetry as well as monochromatic and multispectral LiDAR are used to study forestry areas for single tree identification, tree species classification, etc. We are developing novel geometric & deep learning methods to couple 3D data with added-value information useful for sustainable forest management.
+In parallel, VR solutions are proposed to annotate and explore 3D forestry environments.
+The activities are in collaboration with EuroSDR, TU Vienna, FGI, ETH and and private companies.

 The availability and reliability of VR/AR/MR solutions, including head-mounted displays and glasses, is allowing interesting immersive virtual experiences in many fields, from industry to heritage.